BBC-Esq/VectorDB-Plugin/src/Assets/user_manual_consolidated.md

 run with or without reliance on the Xformers library depending on whether a user's hardware supports it.
 The Snowflake Arctic embedding models are also unique in that they have a maximum sequence length of 8192 tokens, which is far greater than the typical 512 token limit of other embedding models.

+### What are the Qwen3 Embedding Models?
+Released in June, 2025, Alibaba’s Qwen 3 Embedding family delivers state-of-the-art text embeddings while staying friendly to everyday hardware.
+They are based on the popular Qwen 3 chat models but have special training to make them suitable for generating embeddings.
+As of June, 2025, they hold the top three ranked spots on the Huggingface leaderboard.
+They are primarily trained on English and
+Chinese data, but a fair amount of their training data is also from numerous other languages so they can be reliably used for multilingual embedding tasks as well.
+They are released under the liberal Apache-2.0 license.
+The Qwen 3 family of embedding models comes in three practical sizes—“small” (0.6 B parameters), “base” (4 B), and “large” (8 B).
+Even the 0.6 B version outperforms older 7 B embedding models, which is a phenomenal accomplishment while the 8 B model often edges out commercial offerings.
+All variants support long contexts (up to 32 k tokens).

 ### What is the Scrape Documentation tool?
 Scrape Documentation automatically downloads documentation from online sources to build vector databases without manual copy-pasting.